A pedagogical approach to the black hole information issue: Introduction

-which quantifies how an energy distribution, described by the energy-momentum tensor, $T_{\mu\nu}$, affects the spacetime geometry.
-In QFT in CS, one does not know how to describe the effects of the energy content of quantum fields on the spacetime geometry, known as backreaction effects.
-Nevertheless, one can rely on heuristic arguments to qualitatively describe possible backreaction for specific phenomena, which leads to the framework referred to as semiclassical gravity (SG).
-This formalism is arguably the best available to describe all fundamental interactions simultaneously, and it may very well be interpreted as an intermediate step in the development of a complete quantum theory of gravity.
-Indeed, its predictions have been promising and extensive in many ways, which range from particle creation effects to subtle conceptual insights on flat and curved spacetime \cite{Parker2009}.
+The argument behind the physical incompleteness of QFTCS follows from GR, which quantifies how a classical energy distribution, described by the \textit{energy-momentum tensor}, affects the spacetime geometry.
+In QFTCS, the quantum field dynamics is governed by the curved spacetime, but one does not know how to generally describe the effects of the quantum field energy content on the spacetime geometry, known as \textit{backreaction effects} (see fig. \ref{2}).
+Nonetheless, one can rely on physical arguments to \textit{qualitatively} describe possible backreaction for specific phenomena, which leads to the more complete framework of \textit{semiclassical gravity} (SG)\footnote{Although we distinguish between QFTCS and SG due to the consideration of backreaction effects, some references use these terms as synonyms.}.
+Consequently, following the experimental success of GR and QFT, SG provides the best available simultaneous description of the fundamental interactions.
+In other words, SG provides the best formalism available to study quantum effects in and \textit{on} gravitation.

-Perhaps one of the most interesting of these developments is the Hawking effect \cite{Hawking1975}, which states that black holes should effectively emit an approximate thermal spectrum of particles, known as Hawking radiation.
-If one considers the implication of a negative energy flux into a black hole, then the main backreaction effect due to the Hawking radiation will be to reduce the mass and other physical parameters of the black hole, resulting in an effective evaporation process.
-Thus, after a finite time, the black hole will reach the Plank scale, in the sense that its radius will be of order of the Planck length, $\ell_p$\footnote{$\ell_p=\left(\frac{G\hbar}{c^3}\right)^{1/2}\approx 1.62\;10^{-35}\;\text{m}$.}.
-However, dimensional arguments \cite{Nick2023} suggest that at such high spacetime curvature regimes, the smooth manifold spacetime structure postulated by GR should cease to be an adequate description, and a full quantum treatment of gravitational degrees of freedom and spacetime structure should be necessary for an accurate picture.
+A notable quantum effect is the \textit{Hawking effect}, which states that stationary (i.e., time independent) black holes effectively emit\footnote{Hawking radiation does not ``get out'' from a black hole.} an \textit{approximate thermal spectrum of particles}, known as \textit{Hawking radiation}.
+Now, if one considers the implication of a negative energy flux entering the black hole due to local energy-momentum conservation, then the main backreaction effect due to Hawking radiation will be to reduce the black hole mass and other physical parameters, resulting in an effective \textit{evaporation} process.
+Hence, after a finite time, a black hole will reach the Planck scale, in the sense that its radius will be of the order of the \textit{Planck length},